mmlevasseur/mitchell-levasseur-portfolio/README.md

 * [Setup](#setup)

 ## General info
 This is my portfolio site.
-It houses my projects and lists my skills with a clean, efficient interface.
+It houses my projects and lists my skills with a clean and efficient interface.

 ## Technologies
 Project is created with: